Marta De Lorenzo

 Places to Stay in Bristol

-The Bristol Hotel is a place to both find the comforts of home, the elegance of a high end hotel and the energy of the harbor area all in one location.
+The Bristol Hotel is a place to both find the comforts of home, the elegance of a high-end hotel and the energy of the harbour area all in one location.
 The hotel offers several hotels, a cafe and an Afternoon tea, as well has fitness amenities.

 Why Visit Barrow-in-Furness?

 Walney Island is an island off the coast of England.
-With new coastal pathways open, visitors can walk around the 21 miles and take in the natural beauty that surrounds them.
+With new coastal pathways open, visitors can walk around the 21 miles and take in a natural beauty that surrounds them.

 Places to Stay in Barrow-in-Furness

 The Imperial Hotel was built in 1785 and has become an iconic treasure in Barrow-in-Furness.
 This unassuming structure has seen its fair share of history and guests will certainly feel the timelessness of the place.
 The rooms are simple and understated.
-Today, it's rooftop terrace and cocktail lounge are favorite attractions for guests to the area.
+Today, its rooftop terrace and cocktail lounge are favourite attractions for guests in the area.

-Lunajets has been in business since 2007 and has proven itself to be a company that has successfully combined safety and reliability with style and elegance to become a leader in private jet rentals.
+LunaJets has been in the charter business since 2007 and has proven itself to be a company that has successfully combined safety and reliability with style and elegance to become a leader in private jet rentals.
 Their experienced team will make sure that your every wish is granted from the moment you arrive on the tarmac.
 From there, they can arrange all of your needs, right up to the front door of the accommodations at your destination.
-Don't let the simplicity of the Lunajets app fool you.
+Don't let the simplicity of the LunaJets app fool you.
 Arranging your flight will be easy but the service you receive will be extraordinary.